+When entering into the purchase and banking agreements described above, the Company, the Vendor, and HSBC entered into a subordination agreement which provides that no Acquisition Note amounts will be due if the Company is in breach of the Facility agreement.
 The Vendor can only make a claim against the Company for non-payment under the Acquisition Note in accordance with the terms of the subordination agreement.
-The Acquisition Note, as outlined in the subordination agreement, is unconditionally and irrevocably deferred, postponed and subordinated in all respects until repayment in full has been made to HSBC, and therefore the Vendor currently have no recourse under the subordination agreement.
+The Acquisition Note, as outlined in the subordination agreement, is unconditionally and irrevocably deferred, postponed and subordinated in all respects until repayment in full has been made to HSBC, and therefore the Vendor currently has no recourse under the subordination agreement.

-While the Company believes that based on cash on hand and amounts available under the HSBC operating line, it has sufficient future cash flow to support its operating needs for the near future, without access to remaining funds from the Facility, the Company may not generate sufficient operating cash flows to be able to repay the Acquisition Note and/or the Facility, should they both become due and payable during fiscal 2020, without refinancing these liabilities, or though the issuance of additional equity of the Company.
-While the company does not anticipate the need to raise capital, this may be required.
-Therefore it is essential that the Company maintains compliance with the amended covenants.
+While the Company believes that based on cash and cash equivalents on hand and amounts available under the HSBC operating line, it has sufficient future cash flow to support its operating needs for the near future, without access to remaining funds from the Facility, the Company may not generate sufficient operating cash flows to be able to repay the Acquisition Note and/or the Facility, should they both become due and payable without refinancing these liabilities, or through the issuance of additional equity of the Company.
+While the Company does not anticipate the need to raise capital, this may be required.

-To address the future payments required the Company: a) is in negotiations with the Vendor to renegotiate the terms of the Acquisition Note which could favorably impact the revised covenant calculations beginning in Q3 2020; and, b) continues to look for ways to expand its business, with both new, and existing clients globally.
+To address the future payments required the Company: a) is in negotiations with the Vendor to renegotiate the terms of the Acquisition Note which could favorably impact the revised covenant calculations; b) is in negotiations with HSBC to obtain an amendment to give the Company more room on its covenants for future quarters; and, c) continues to look for ways to expand its business, with both new, and existing clients globally.